 Similar to many other towns of the region, Mactaris experienced a period of economic growth in the late Ist century AD which led its inhabitants to build a new large forum at the entrance of which they built an arch.

 (above) New Forum (see another entirely paved Forum at Hippo Regius); (below) inscription on the arch "Imp(eratori) Caesari Divi Nervae f(ilio) Nervae Traiano Optimo Aug(usto) / Germanico Parthico p(ontifici) m(aximo) trib(unicia) potest(ate) XX imp(eratori) XII co(n)s(uli) VI / Caecilius [F]austinus proco(n)s(ul) dedic(avit) d(ecreto) d(ecurionum) p(ecunia) p(ublica)"

 The arch was dedicated to Emperor Trajan, who had granted Roman citizenship to the most important inhabitants of Mactaris.
 The arch was erected by the proconsul of Africa, but it was paid for by the local community.

 It was built in 115, the very last period of Trajan's reign.
 A comparison of the inscription with that of Colonna Traiana in Rome shows that at Mactaris the epithet "Parthico" (a reference to the last campaigns of the emperor) replaced "Dacico" on the column (a reference to the Dacian wars).

 The Forum was adjoined by a marketplace where tradesmen built a temple to Mercury as they did at Thugga and Thuburbo Majus.
-Unlike these towns the Forum of Mactaris did not house a Capitolium, a temple dedicated to Jupiter, Juno and Minerva, the three deities which were worshipped on the Capitol Hill of Rome.
+Unlike these towns the Forum of Mactaris did not house a Capitolium, a temple dedicated to Jupiter, Juno and Minerva, the three deities who were worshipped on the Capitol Hill of Rome.
 Archaeologists believe that the Capitolium of Mactaris was located near the old Forum.

 Western Baths built at the time of Emperor Marcus Aurelius